jinjilynn/dva-react-hook/README.md

 ou can use the useModel hook to inject a model state into a component.

 The parameter required by the useModel Hook is a string path.
-It returns a pair of values: a state and a function that updates it.
+It returns an array with three values: a state; a function that updates it; a function getting newest state

 1. The state represents the current model state defined by the path.

-2. The function returned updates the model state, not partly.
+2. The function returned updates the model state.
 You can also pass a second argument (optional) of type Object.
+3. Function can get the latest value of the path

 |   Property   |                                                        Description                                                         |      Type       |
 | :----------: | :------------------------------------------------------------------------------------------------------------------------: | :-------------: |